DanielCKL/rust_vs_rabc/Readme.md

 # Rust implementation of Vector-Selection Reinforcement ABC

-- This is a re-implementation of my Master's Degree final Year Project in Rust.
+- This is a re-implementation of my Master's Degree final Year Project in Rust (see FYP_Masters.docx for further details).

 - ABC stands for 'Artificial Bee Colony', a search/optimization algorithm first proposed by Karaboga et al. It is a generalized optimization algorithm that allows us to find the best set of parameters for an optimization problem.